wangyifan349/AegisRoute/README.md

 If **AegisRoute** has been useful to you, please consider supporting the project.

 Building and maintaining networking software requires a significant amount of time, research, testing, debugging, and long-term maintenance.
-Features such as HTTP, HTTPS CONNECT, SOCKS5, TCP/UDP forwarding, encryption, protocol compatibility,and cross-platform support all require continuous development and refinement.
+Features such as HTTP, HTTPS CONNECT, SOCKS5, TCP/UDP forwarding, encryption, protocol compatibility, and cross-platform support all require continuous development and refinement.

 AegisRoute is developed as an open-source project, and every contribution helps support future improvements, new features, bug fixes, documentation, testing, and ongoing maintenance.

 If you would like to support the project, even the equivalent of a coffee is sincerely appreciated. ☕❤️

 ---

 ### ⚡ Bitcoin (BTC)

 ```text
 bc1qxqfhumpqtnxrznkx9r4xsp8m6zsedtgusjns7p
 ```

 ### 🌞 Solana (SOL)

 ```text
 B7N4e3KG9zWQBwMrtydS1B9wVBp2w62fAdryZdxAMBiz
 ```

 ### 💎 Ethereum (ETH)

 ```text
 0x2d92f9e4d8ac7effa9cd7cd5eccd364cac7c201b
 ```

 ### 🟡 BNB Smart Chain (BNB)

 ```text
 0x2d92f9e4d8ac7effa9cd7cd5eccd364cac7c201b
 ```

 ### 💵 USDT

 ```text
 0x2d92f9e4d8ac7effa9cd7cd5eccd364cac7c201b
 ```

 ---

 ⭐ If you enjoy the project, please consider giving the repository a star and sharing it with others.

 🙏 Your support, encouragement, and contributions are greatly appreciated and help keep AegisRoute active and evolving.

 Thank you for supporting open-source software.

 ## 📄 License